walusakasamuel/Week-8-Assignment-Final-Project/week-6/init.md

 (6584, 999, 'Chester Ismay', 'R');
 ```
 ##### 📌 Normalize to 3NF
+We separate:
+- Instructor details into their own table.
+- Course details into their own table.
+- Keep Course_Instructor as a relationship table.
 ```sql
 -- Instructors table (no redundancy)
 CREATE TABLE Instructor (